Oak Trees and Acorns Childcare

 childcare

-Oak Trees and Acorns Childminding is a small friendly home-based setting situated on the eastern side of Ivybridge.
+Oak Trees and Acorns Childminding is a small, friendly home-based setting on the eastern side of Ivybridge.

 It has gained an outstanding reputation based on its family atmosphere, enjoyable activities and happy children.
 It has been graded as an Ofsted 'Outstanding', home-based setting in every area three times since April 2003.